 BPH does not increase the risk of cancer, but the symptoms can be similar to prostate cancer.
 A person with BPH will often experience irritation while urinating.

 A recent prostate exam can cause false positives on a PSA test.
-Likewise, this can occur after the insertion of a urinary catheter or scope into the urethra.
+Likewise, this can occur after inserting a urinary catheter or scope into the urethra.

 For the most accurate results, a person should wait a few weeks after a medical procedure before undergoing PSA testing.
-Alternatively, they can have the PSA test.
+Alternatively, they can have the PSA test before the procedure.

 People who have scheduled a PSA test should tell their doctors about any prostate symptoms they may be experiencing.
 Changes in ejaculation or urination often indicate a problem with the prostate.